urvishp13/We-Are-The-Champions/README.md

 ✅ Make a desktop version

 My Additions<br>
-✅ Add a delete option to each endorsement
+✅ Add a delete option to each endorsement<br>
+✅ Make the likes persist across different sessions